- Markets ›

 Contract Snapshot

-This market resolves to Yes if the Netherlands finishes first in Group F of the 2026 FIFA World Cup, and to No if they do not.
-The outcome will be verified using information from ESPN and FIFA, with official FIFA World Cup tiebreak criteria determining the winner if teams are tied on points.
-The market opened on December 12, 2025, will close after the outcome occurs (or by July 11, 2026), and has a projected payout nine minutes after closing.
+This contract resolves "Yes" if the Netherlands finishes first in Group F of the 2026 FIFA World Cup, and "No" otherwise.
+The outcome will be verified using ESPN and FIFA, with official FIFA World Cup tiebreak criteria applied for tied teams.
+The market opened on December 12, 2025, closes after the outcome or by July 11, 2026, and projected payouts are 9 minutes after closing.

 Available Contracts